MediSeeUU/MediSeeUU/scraping/filter/README.md

 # General
-Filter checks whether all PDF files in the map with medicijnen are correct.
+Filter checks whether all PDF files in the folder with medicines are correct.
 Incorrect PDF files will be deleted and logged as a line in filter.txt.

 Error types: